Contrastive Self-Supervised Learning As Neural Manifold Packing: Evaluation

 \subsection{Linear evaluation}

 Following standard linear evaluation protocols, we froze the pretrained ResNet-50 backbone encoder and trained a linear classifier on top of the representation.
 Training was conducted for 100 epochs on ImageNet-1K and 200 epochs on ImageNet-100.
 Classification accuracies are reported on the corresponding validation sets (Table~\ref{table:linear_evaulation}).
 We find that \CLAP achieves competitive performance relative to existing SSL algorithms and even sets a new state of the art on ImageNet-100.
-While performance can be further improved using 8 augmented views, as shown in the Appendix~\ref{appendix:hyperparameters}. we limit our experiments to 4 views due to computational resource constraints.
-See Appendix~\ref{appendix:linear-evaulation} for details. -20pt
+Our model performance under linear evaluation depends only weakly on batch size but improves with an increased number of augmented views as shown in Appendix~\ref{appendix:hyperparameters}.
+See Appendix~\ref{appendix:linear-evaulation} for details about linear evaluation. -25pt